nicktodd/ml-deployment-workshop/03_custom_image_pipeline.md

       - aws ecr get-login-password --region eu-west-1 | docker login --username AWS --password-stdin ${account}.dkr.ecr.eu-west-1.amazonaws.com
 ```

 3. Review the commands in the build section.
 We are building a Docker image from the Dockerfile.
-In this section, update the account number for your AWS account number.
+In this section, you can see that a variable is being used for the account number.

 ```
   build: